Off-Narrative-Labs/Tuxedo/README.md

  change.
 If you get completely stuck, remember that the `dex-solutions` branch shows potential solutions.

-Finally, now that we have loosely coupled to our tokens through the `Cash` trait, we can remove the dependency on the money piece from our dex's `Cargo.toml` file.
+Finally, now that we have loosely coupled to our tokens through the `Cash` trait, we can move the dependency on the money piece in our dex's `Cargo.toml` file to the `[dev-dependencies]` section.

 When you believe you have completed this section, run `cargo test --test dex_config`.